Tracing

 .
 It then sent also the resumeCounting

-lifelines represent components of the TargetRTS that may interact with the capsule instances.
-Timer
+- Light blue lifelines represent certain TargetRTS components that may interact with capsule instances.

-is the thread that implements timers and you will see when a capsule instance receives a timeout message for a timer that timed out.
-System
+is the component of the TargetRTS that implements timers and you will see when a capsule instance receives a timeout message for a timer that has timed out.
+Inside the TargetRTS this capsule instance has the name specials

-message).
-It's also used for showing a note if the tracing was paused for some time to indicate that the sequence diagram doesn't show messages that may have been exchanged during that time.
+The sequence diagram may contain note boxes that show if the tracing was paused for some time.
+This indicates that the sequence diagram doesn't show messages that may have been exchanged during that time.

 Turning Tracing On and Off